irfankhaan/IoT-based-Weather-Station/README.md

 # IoT based Weather Station
-This project shows current weather condition on a LCD and pushes the data to a Google Firebase real-time database from where it can be displayed on a web/mobile application or be used for various other purposes .
+This project shows current weather condition on a LCD and pushes the data to a Google Firebase real-time database from where it can be displayed on a web/mobile application or be used for various other purposes.

 ## Tech Stack
 * [Arduino IDE](https://www.arduino.cc/en/software)